Monday, December 20, 2010

 Whenever you perform a search with the new interface, the left-hand navigation you see above will appear.
 The top left should be self-explanatory; it lists the types of searches you can make, such as image search, shopping search and books search.

 What you may not realize at first glance is that this is a dynamic sidebar; Google has designed it to change based on the type of search you’re making.
-If you’re looking for breaking news, Blog (blog
+If you’re looking for breaking news, Blog (

-) and News (news
+) and News (

 ) search is more likely to pop up, while if you search for clothes or shoes, Shopping Search is likely to appear in the list.